 When you place the seeds in the seeding container, you need to tamp them down to ensure that they have direct contact with the soil.
 This tamping needs to be done after you have covered the seeds with the planting medium to allow them to reach the moist surface of the topsoil.
 You need to tamp down gently on the seeds because you do not want to smother them and remove the space they need to grow.

 Drainage is something that most people consider when it comes to starting seeds indoors.
 Most people know that excess water needs to have a way of getting out of the planting container to ensure that the seeds do not drown.
 However, many people do not consider the importance of good airflow.

 Good air circulation around your seeds will keep fungal agents away from them.
 If you do not have an area with good air circulation, you can use a small fan.
 The fan should be set to a low level and should blow across the seed containers.

 The reason why you are starting your seeds indoors is generally that your garden is too cold for them.
 This means that you need to ensure that the seeds are kept warm.
 Most seeds will need a certain degree of warmth in order to germinate and you need to consider this.
 Placing the seeds close to a heater or on a heating pad is recommended.

-Before you are ready to plant your indoor plants into your garden, give us a call at Schlager!
+Before you are ready to plant your indoor plants in your garden, give us a call at Schlager!
 We are experts when it comes to renovating your garden and other landscaping projects.
 If you want your garden to pop this spring, the landscaping team at Schlager will be happy to help.
 We will work with you every step of the way to ensure that your vision comes true!
-If you are ready to have the best looking garden in Muskoka or Parry Sound, call us at (705)732-1802 to get started today!
+If you are ready to have the best-looking garden in Muskoka or Parry Sound, call us at (705)732-1802 to get started today!